-In the sports world, a mild traumatic brain injury is referred to as a concussion.
+A concussion is a mild traumatic brain injury.
 According to the Center for Disease Control (the CDC), concussions are a bump, blow or jolt that causes the head and brain to move rapidly back and forth.
 This sudden movement can cause the brain to bounce around or twist in the skull, creating chemical changes in the brain and sometimes stretching and damaging brain cells.

 The most common way a concussion is sustained in sport is through collisions.
 Think about two players colliding in mid-air when going for a header, or a basketball player being hit in the head during an aggressive rebound.
 As you know, collisions in sport are common occurrences.
 Concussions can be an unfortunate by-product of these collisions.

 Now we have to be concerned with how COVID-19 has complicated concussion identification and recovery.
 Many sports took a backseat during the pandemic so concussions were the furthest thing from the minds of most people.
-Although understandably the priority has shifted to preventing transmission of COVID-19, as we have returned to play, now coaches, athletes and parents need to be concerned with both COVID-19 and concussions.
+Although the priority shifted to preventing transmission of COVID-19, as we return to play, now coaches, athletes, and parents need to be concerned with both COVID-19 and concussions.

 One of the most challenging things about COVID-19 is that we are still discovering all the short-term and long-term harm the virus causes to a body.
 Think about all the things we may not yet know.
 We need to question whether COVID-19 can have an impact on concussions or vice versa.
 Consider the following questions: